The U.S. Environmental Protection Agency has identified indoor air pollution as one of its three greatest environmental concerns.

 Don’t smoke indoors, and if you use candles purchase the non-toxic types.
 If you have a fireplace keep the chimney and flue as clean as possible and only burn dried or cured wood.

 Wash Your Drapes, Blankets, and Fabric Shower Curtains

 Dust collects everywhere in our homes and these sources are frequently overlooked.

 Stop Using Commercial Air Fresheners

-If you have the opportunity to remodel choose hardwood floors over carpet, add windows and wall vents if you can, remove any walls that restrict air flow and build additions that can be used to store any sources of airborne pollution you’re currently keeping in your home.
+If you have the opportunity to remodel, choose hardwood floors over the carpet, add windows and wall vents if you can, remove any walls that restrict airflow and build additions that can be used to store any sources of airborne pollution you’re currently keeping in your home.

 Get Some Plants That Filter Out Airborne Toxins

-Most people forget to do this, and as a result their air filters get so clogged they can barely function at all.
+Most people forget to do this, and as a result, their air filters get so clogged, that they can barely function at all.
 When you buy new air filters don’t get the cheap fiberglass kind, they’re ineffective and need to be changed constantly.

 Purchase Air Quality Improvement Products

-The Sheldon’s Heating and Air Conditioning is here to help, please call us today so we can make sure your air is the highest quality in your home.
+Sheldon's Heating & Air Conditioning is here to help, please call us today so we can make sure your air is of the highest quality in your home.